cardiacvision/optimap/README.md

 > ⚠️ optimap is currently in early development, expect breaking changes and bugs.

 ## Installation
+optimap is available for Mac OSX, Windows and Linux.
+See [Installing optimap](https://optimap.readthedocs.io/en/latest/chapters/getting_started/#installing-optimap) for more detailed information regarding the installation of optimap.

 ### Installing pre-built binaries (Mac OSX, Windows, Linux)

-optimap is available for Mac OSX, Windows and Linux.
-See [Installing Optimap](https://optimap.readthedocs.io/en/latest/chapters/getting_started/#installing-optimap) for more detailed information regarding the installation of optimap.
+Pre-built binaries can be installed directly using pip:

 ```bash
 pip install opticalmapping[all]
 ```

-will install optimap and all recommended dependencies (including OpenCV and PySide2).
-If you wish to install your own version of OpenCV (e.g. for CUDA support) or Qt implementation use
+The above command will install optimap and all recommended dependencies (including OpenCV and PySide2).
+If you wish to install your own version of OpenCV (e.g. for CUDA support) or Qt implementation use:

 ```bash
 pip install opticalmapping
 ```

 ## Getting Started
-optimap is a script-based software package, which means that you run Python-based analysis scripts rather than working with a graphical user interface.
+optimap is a script-based software, which means that you run Python-based analysis scripts rather than working with a graphical user interface.
 We provide several example scripts, which explain the usage of optimap, see [Tutorials](https://optimap.readthedocs.io/en/latest/tutorials/basics/).
-The scripts can also be downloaded directly here: example script 1, example script 2.
+The example scripts can also be downloaded directly here: example script 1, example script 2.
 See the [Getting Started](https://optimap.readthedocs.io/en/latest/chapters/getting_started/) guide for installation instructions and a quick introduction to optimap.

 ## Links